Yuelioi/docs-v3/Ue/blueprint/en/DMX/Fixture Patch/Get All Attributes in Active Mode.md

 ---
-display_name: Get All Attributes in Active Mode
+title: Get All Attributes in Active Mode
 order: 4
 ---
 ## Navigation